 I travel a lot on short overnight trips for work so I try not to bring much with me.
 My staples include the following:

 Unless I am staying at a five star hotel where they provide slippers, I usually wear flip flops around the room.
 I do not know how well the carpet has been cleaned even in reputable hotels.
-A bonus is that when my feet get tired of heels, I can wear it out casually.
+A bonus is that when my feet get weary of heels, I can wear flip flops out casually.

 2. Shower Gel and Shower Puff

 Most hotels have decent shampoo and conditioners among other amenities that you may need.
 However, not all hotels have shower gel and a shower puff.
 I will always carry these two items with me.
-If I am going on an overnight trip and flying back the following day, I will try to get my hair blown out that day so I would not have to worry about my hair when I am running to an early morning meeting.
+If I am going on an overnight trip and flying back the following day, I will try to get my hair blown out that day so I would not have to worry about my hair for an early morning meeting.

 3. Long Thin Sweater / Scarf

 The plane gets really cold or hot so I will bring a long thin sweater or scarf to layer.